refinery/refinerycms-authentication-devise/readme.md

 ## Installation

 If you're moving from a pre-3.0 release of Refinery, you lost authentication when it moved out of RefineryCMS core.
-After installing this gem, follow these steps to migrate old user data and re-enable authentication
+After installing this gem, follow these steps to migrate old user data and re-enable authentication.

 ### Generate and run migrations